 Plant-based protein powders aren't just for vegans looking to avoid all animal products.
 If you want to support your strength-training routine or just up your overall protein intake, these powders may be the trick to help you reach your goals.

-When it comes to sparking your metabolism and building muscle, plant-based protein powders can be as beneficial as whey.
+When it comes to sparking your metabolism and building muscle, plant-based protein powders can be as beneficial as whey protein.
 And the risk of side effects, like digestive unrest, is actually pretty similar, too.
 Before you add this supplement to your daily routine, consider your current diet and whether protein powder is necessary to meet your nutrition needs.

 What Is Plant-Based Protein Powder?